 Please note that this adjustment doesn’t change the fund’s investment objective or its benchmark.
 The fund’s benchmark (the MSCI All Country World Index TR Net) remains unchanged, as does its investment objective: to provide investors with capital growth over the long-term by investing in a diversified equity portfolio of global companies.

-From its inception in June 2017 a portion of the Prudential Global Equity Fund has been managed based on a proprietary-developed machine learning model.
+Since February 2018, a portion of the Prudential Global Equity Fund has been managed based on a proprietary-developed machine learning model.
 Until now some 30% of the fund has been managed on this basis, with the remainder of the equities pooled in M&G equity funds and invested in ETFs.
 In fact, the model has been used by the portfolio manager to manage global equities since May 2015.

 Due to the superior returns the model has delivered over time, and continues to deliver even during times of extreme stress in the market like we’ve experienced during the past two months, M&G is now increasing the portion of the fund being managed based on the model to approximately 80%.
 At the same time, they will be reducing the allocation that is pooled in M&G equity funds to zero, and the balance of approximately 20% will remain in strategic ETFs.
 The ETF allocation is largely used for liquidity purposes and is expected to reduce over time.

 How M&G uses the machine learning model